Array-to-Inverter Ratio Calculator

 Consider Future Expansion

-If you plan to expand your solar array in the future, choose an inverter that can accommodate increased DC input without excessive clipping.
+If you plan to expand your solar array in the future, choose an inverter that can accommodate increased DC input without excessive clipping, or plan for an additional inverter.

 Optimize for Local Climate

-In sunny climates with consistent irradiance, a higher ratio (closer to 1.3) might be beneficial.
-In areas with more variable sun, a lower ratio might suffice.
+In sunny climates with consistent irradiance, a higher ratio (closer to 1.3) might be beneficial to maximize energy harvest.
+In areas with more variable sun, a lower ratio might suffice, or even be preferred to avoid excessive clipping.

 Calculating Your Solar DC-to-AC Ratio and Potential Clipping Losses